-As a woman gets older, her fertility tends to decrease, notably after her thirties.
-This is a natural process: over time the number of eggs in her ovaries decreases, but also the quality of the eggs becomes less.
+As a woman gets older, her fertility tends to decrease, which is the case notably after her thirties.
+This, by the way, is a natural process: over time the number of eggs in her ovaries decreases, but also the quality of the eggs becomes less.

 A man’s decrease in sperm quantity usually occurs later (gradually after his forties), although sperm quality may already start to deteriorate (both its morphology and motility) by getting older, which is the case especially after a man reaches sixty.